-The media, citing the Saudi Ministry of the Interior, reported that these facilities in Saudi Arabia were subjected to a massive attack using unmanned aerial vehicles (UAVs).
+The media, citing the Ministry of the Interior of Saudi Arabia, reported that these facilities in Saudi Arabia were subjected to a massive attack using drones (UAV).

 As a result, the attack led to the occurrence of large fires at the deposits and transportation facilities of "black gold".